mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ## Data Storage and Memory
 - How does a microcontroller store memory and data?
+- If I need to store more memory than what the microcontroller has space for, what can I do?
 - What if I want memory to persist after the microcontroller powers off?
 - What does non-volatile (NV) memory mean?
 - What is ROM?
 - What is an EEPROM?
+- What are registers?
+- Given a register map and the register value in hex, find the value of each register field.

 ## Debugging Embedded Systems
 - If a microcontroller isn't booting up, what should you check for?

 ## Operating Systems
-Very brief quesitons on operating systems, usually in the context of embedded systems?
+Very brief quesitons on operating systems, usually in the context of embedded systems.

 - What is an operating system?
 - Name some operating systems.